Abdelrhman-Islam/Dern-Support-Vrefied/SOME DOCS/README.txt

 1- In CMD run:
 	1.1- composer install
 	1.2- npm install
-	2.3 php artisan migrate
-		#And agree to create this database
 	1.3- code .

 2- Whin your compiler open type this commands in different termenals

 	2.1- Termenal 1